sbaiahmed1/react-native-blur/README.md

 # @sbaiahmed1/react-native-blur

-A modern React Native library providing **two specialized components** for advanced visual effects: `BlurView` for native blur effects and `LiquidGlassView` for cutting-edge liquid glass effects on iOS 26+ (with Android fallback to enhanced blur).
+A modern React Native library providing **three specialized components** for advanced visual effects: `BlurView` for native blur effects, `LiquidGlassView` for cutting-edge liquid glass effects on iOS 26+ (with Android fallback to enhanced blur) and `ProgressiveBlurView` for smooth, variable blur transitions.`

 > **📦 Current Version: 4.0.0** | **⚠️ Breaking Changes**: If upgrading from 3.x, see [Breaking Changes](#️-breaking-changes-in-v400) section.